Saturday, 30 November 2013

 And now there’s a breed of sheep named after them…

-And as little Hortense Penelope Basset was occasionally wont to observe ‘God bless us, every one.’
+And as little Hortense Penelope Basset was occasionally wont to observe ‘God bless them, every one.’

 This is what happens when I spend long periods in the pit.
-I lose track of when Christmas is, and I turn even stranger than usual.
+I lose track of when Christmas is and turn even stranger than usual.

 Strange Concerns.